 "I believe my call to ministry first came around the same time as my call to teach," says Erin.
 While her first experience of leading worship came from summers of Vacation Bible School, she remembers an encounter with Darlene Zschech during her first year of college that changed her life.
 "I was raised on contemporary Christian artists of the 90's like Amy Grant, Michael W. Smith, Sandi Patti, Steven Curtis Chapman, and many more.
 Their music is the music of my childhood.
 However, the first time I saw Darlene, I knew I wanted to be just like her.
 I began reading everything she wrote.
 I bought clothes that looked like the ones she wore on the Hillsong albums so that I could look like her as a sang in the praise team each week at my church.
 Then I met Darlene.
 That was such a different experience than what I expected.
 She was so soft spoken and gentle and immensely powerful all at once.
 She was one of the most genuine people I think I've ever met.
 I knew that it was the Holy Spirit who absolutely radiated from her.
 You could almost smell it on her!
 I went to that concert wanting to be more like Darlene, but I left wanting to be more like Jesus because THAT was the example she set right before my eyes."

 In 2006, thanks to a very fortunate post office mix-up, she met Trey, the boy-next-door (literally!) and married him in 2009.
 They welcomed an energetic, music-loving, dancing little girl named Nora in February of 2013.
-Erin is the happiest when she is singing and riding on the water with her family on Lake Tillery.
+Nora was promoted to big sister in January of 2019 when "rainbow baby" Melody Claire was born.
+Erin is the happiest when she is singing and spending time with her family.

 Corinne Peacock is one half of the dynamic duo running Freedom's children's ministry.
 This California native met her husband, Neel, while he was actively serving in the United States Marine Corps and she was attending Biola University.
 After many years of friendship, they were married lived in Arizona while he worked as a government contractor on base.
 After their daughter was born, they both knew they wanted to move back to where he was raised in Hamlet, North Carolina.
 Theirs is an amazing story of how God orchestrated their relocation back to the simple life.
 Corinne and Neel have since had a son and Corinne spends her days homeschooling their kids and soaking up the country life.